bit-tasks/verify-lane-in-consumer/README.md

-import { relative } from "path"

-# Verify Changes in Bit Lane in a Consumer Repository
+# Verify Changes in a Bit Lane in a Consumer Project

 This task verifies the changes on a Bit lane are compatible with the consumer project.